-Half of independent studies not funded by the fossil fuel industry on the carbon footprint of nuclear power found it to be insignificant; half found it significant but still on the low side.
+Half of independent studies on the carbon footprint of nuclear power, not funded by the fossil fuel industry, found it to be insignificant; half found it significant but still on the low side.
 Another analysis found that “half of the most rigorous published analyses have a carbon footprint for nuclear power above the limit recommended by the UK government’s official climate change advisor.”

 The argument to keep existing nuclear plants open is stronger, at least until sufficient renewable energy is brought online to shut them down.
-Since the plants are already built, they are usually described as having zero carbon emissions (though the carbon footprint of storing the waste for tens of thousands of years is seldom factored in, and there are some emissions related to fuel production, transportation, and decommissioning).
+Since the plants are already built, they are usually described as having zero carbon emissions.
+The carbon footprint of storing the waste for tens of thousands of years is seldom factored in however, and there are some emissions related to fuel production, transportation, and decommissioning.

-However, like any other technology, nuclear power plants experience wear and tear during their operations; continuing to run them past their expected 40-year life increases the risk of accidents.
-And they remain awfully expensive to operate.
+Like any other technology, nuclear power plants experience wear and tear during their operations; continuing to run them past their expected 40-year life increases the risk of accidents.
+They also remain awfully expensive to operate.

-New York Governor Cuomo pushed through an estimated $7.6 billion bailout over 12 years to keep three old upstate nuclear power plants operating after their owner wanted to close them since they were not economical.
-The initial cost of the bailout skyrocketed after a Supreme Court decision in a Maryland case rejected his “initial legal justification” for the bailout and he abruptly switched to the social cost of carbon emissions avoided, which raised the cost ten-fold.
-This bailout led to other states taking similar actions, such as Ohio (though that was repealed after a $61 million political corruption scandal).
+New York Governor Andrew Cuomo pushed through an estimated $7.6 billion bailout over 12 years to keep three old Upstate New York nuclear power plants operating after their owner wanted to close them since they were not economical.
+The initial cost of the bailout skyrocketed after a Supreme Court decision in a Maryland case rejected his original legal justification for the bailout and he abruptly switched to the social cost of carbon emissions avoided, which raised the cost ten-fold.
+This bailout led to other states, such as Ohio, taking similar actions (although Ohio’s was repealed after a $61 million political corruption scandal).